 13. Does your campus have a clear procedure for reporting LGBTQ-related bias incidents and hate crimes?
 Yes.

-If you have questions about this initiative, please contact the Registration Office at email@example.com or 360-992-2183.
+If you have questions about this initiative, please contact the Enrollment Services Office at firstname.lastname@example.org or 360-992-2107.